Annoraaq/grid-engine/usage/tile-properties.md

 ### One-Way

-These flags inform **Grid Movement** about how it should handle collisions from certain directions.
+These flags inform **Grid Engine** about how it should handle collisions from certain directions.
 When a one-way flag is set to true, it won't allow a character to pass through the tile from that direction.
 Multiple flags can be true at the same time.
 For a demo, see [the One-Way Collision demo](../examples/one-way-collision).

 | Property           | Type    | Effect                                                               |
 | :----------------- | :------ | :------------------------------------------------------------------- |